photoprism/photoprism-docs/docs/getting-started/troubleshooting.md

 the cache is not big enough or can't be used.
 Never store database files on an unreliable device such as a USB flash drive or a shared network folder.

+Last but not least, database performance can be limited by your server CPU.
+While consumer NAS devices get faster with each generation, their hardware is optimized for low power consumption and, of course, noise.
+[Benchmarks](https://www.google.com/search?q=cpu+benchmarks) prove that even 8-year-old standard desktop CPUs are often many times faster.
+If you've tried everything else, then only moving your instance to a more powerful server may help.

 ### Linux Kernel Security ###

 We recommend disabling kernel security on private servers, especially if you do not have experience